GMI: Models Intelligence, Performance & Price

 Measured by Time (seconds) to First Token

-Time to First Answer Token
+Latency: Time To First Answer Token

 Time to first answer token received, in seconds, after API request sent.
 For reasoning models, this includes the 'thinking' time of the model before providing an answer.
 For models which do not support streaming, this represents time to receive the completion.